prshone/wordpress_shopping/README.md

 # wordpress_shopping
-This is a shopping site by wordpress
+This is a shopping site created using the wordpress plugin.